zainibeats/useful-automation/README.md

 - Required tools:
   - `yt-dlp` for media downloads
   - `rsync` for file transfers
+  - `sshfs` for remote mounting
-  - SSH access and configuration for remote transfers
+  - SSH access and configuration for remote operations
+  - Mullvad VPN (optional, for VPN bypass operations)

 ## Features